natnat-mc/imglib/README.md

 	- `lfs`
 	- `lsqlite3` or `lsqlite3complete`
 	- `luasocket` for daemon mode
-- Imagemagick withe `convert` in path
+- Imagemagick with the `convert` utility in the path